Highly rated local moving companies for Hartford to Pittsburgh moves

 - Pittsburgh is less walkable than Hartford with a score of 62 out of 100 vs Hartford’s 67 out of 100.

-- Both Pittsburgh and Hartford have the same bike-friendliness score of 54 out of 100, meaning Pittsburgh is about as safe for cyclists as Hartford.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Pittsburgh and Hartford have similar bike-friendliness scores (54 vs 55), meaning Pittsburgh is about as safe for cyclists as Hartford.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Pittsburgh is considered to be safer than Hartford with a safety index of 62.26 vs Hartford’s 36.25.

-Other things to consider for your Hartford vs. Pittsburgh move
+Other things to consider for your Hartford to Pittsburgh move

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.